-There is a £50.00 administration fee to transfer the remainder of any 3 year 'Supersure warranty' and the 6 year 'body shell' warranty, details of how to do this can be found at the rear of this handbook.
+You can transfer the remainder of any 3 year 'Supersure warranty' and the 6 year 'body shell' warranty, details of how to do this can be found at the rear of this handbook.

 The 'Extended Body Shell Warranty' is non transferable.